How Removable Dentures Compare to Permanent Implant Teeth

 Removable prosthetics is always cheaper when we compare it with fixed artificial teeth.
 Dental bridges and dental implants are expensive and their cost becomes almost double when compared with their removable counterparts.

-However, dental bridges and dental implants are considered cost-effective keeping in consideration their pros and cons.
+However, bridges vs dental implants are considered cost-effective keeping in consideration their pros and cons.

 What is the difference between removable and fixed replacements for lost natural teeth?
 Which option is better?